acpennington/GoatController/docs/cardnotes.md

 -  Heavy Slump: needing to shuffle 8+ cards back into your deck is kind of obnoxious
 -  Mazera DeVille: needs to discard up to 3 cards
 -  Penguin Knight: tedious to resolve without a helper
+-  Reload: could use a helper function (#MakeLibraryFTKFast)